Analysis of Multiple Long-Run Relations in Panel Data Models: Introduction

 \textbf{Related literature:} We first discuss the literature for a single time series process, which could be viewed as the $p\times 1$ ($p=m$ $n$) stacked vector, $\mathbf{w}_{t}=(\mathbf{w}_{1t}^{\prime },\mathbf{w} _{2t}^{\prime },...,\mathbf{w}_{nt}^{\prime })^{\prime }$.
 Our approach is related to that of \citeANP{PhillipsOuliaris1990} (\citeyearNP{PhillipsOuliaris1988}, \citeyearNP{PhillipsOuliaris1990}) in that they also start from general linear processes.
 They propose testing the null of no cointegration using the smallest eigenvalues of the spectral density of $\Delta \mathbf{w}_{t}$ evaluated at zero frequency.
 However, it is difficult to obtain reasonably precise estimates of the spectral density, particularly in the presence of high persistence in first differences.
-Attempting to eliminate the effects of the short run dynamics by using time averages of sub-samples of time series data is also widely used. \citeN{MuellerWatson2018} consider using sub-sample averages to estimate the long run relationship between two variables $(y_{t}$ and $x_{t})$.
-Their estimated long run coefficient from regression of sub-sample averages of $y_{t}$\ on those of $ x_{t}$ \ is not the same as the reciprocal of the estimate that will be obtained from the reverses regression.
-A panel version of Mueller and Watson procedure can be considered, but will be subject to the same limitations, namely it can handle only one long run relationship and will require knowing the direction of long run causality.
-In not requiring any assumptions regarding the direction of long run causality our approach is comparable to the maximum likelihood approach pioneered by \citeANP{Johansen1988} (\citeyearNP{Johansen1988}, \citeyearNP{Johansen1991a}) that allows for multiple cointegrating relations without assuming any long run causal ordering of the variables, but assumes a $VAR(s)$ specification in $\mathbf{w}_{t}$ where $p$ and $s$ are fixed (and quite small) relative to $T$. \citeANP{Onatski2018} (\citeyearNP{Onatski2018}, \citeyearNP{Onatski2019}) \textbf{\ }investigate the asymptotic properties of Johansen test when $ \mathbf{w}_{t}$ follows VAR(1) but allow $p,T\rightarrow \infty ,$ such that $p/T\rightarrow c\in (0,1]$.
+Attempting to eliminate the effects of the short run dynamics by using time averages of sub-samples of time series data is also widely used. \citeN{MuellerWatson2018} consider using sub-sample averages to estimate the long-run relation between two variables $(y_{t}$ and $x_{t})$.
+Their estimated long-run coefficient from regression of sub-sample averages of $y_{t}$\ on those of $x_{t}$ \ is not the same as the reciprocal of the estimate that will be obtained from the reverses regression.
+A panel version of their procedure can be considered, but will be subject to the same limitations, namely it can handle only one long-run relation and will require knowing the direction of long-run causality.
+In not requiring any assumptions regarding the direction of long-run causality our approach is comparable to the maximum likelihood approach pioneered by \citeANP{Johansen1988} (\citeyearNP{Johansen1988}, \citeyearNP{Johansen1991a}) that allows for multiple long-run relations without assuming any long-run causal orderings of the variables, but assumes a $VAR(s)$ specification in $ \mathbf{w}_{t}$ where $p$ and $s$ are fixed (and quite small) relative to $T$ . \citeANP{Onatski2018} (\citeyearNP{Onatski2018}, \citeyearNP{Onatski2019}) \textbf{\ }investigate the asymptotic properties of Johansen test when $ \mathbf{w}_{t}$ follows VAR(1) but allow $p,T\rightarrow \infty ,$ such that $p/T\rightarrow c\in (0,1]$.
 They provide theoretical arguments why Johansen's test of cointegration rank is likely to be severely over-sized even if $p$ takes moderate values.
 Extensions to higher order VARs are provided by \cite{Bykhovskaya2022}.
-This is a promising approach which is yet to be fully developed for the analysis of multiple cointegrartions across many units, which is the primary focus of this paper.
+This is a promising approach which is yet to be fully developed for the analysis of multiple cointegrations across many units, which is the primary focus of this paper.
 Since the ordering of the variables in the VAR does not affect the Johansen's tests of the cointegration rank, without further restrictions the use of high-dimensional VARs in $\mathbf{w}_{t}$ does not distinguish between cointegration across units as compared to cointegration between the variables specific to the cross section units.
-Also, the condition $ p/T=nm/T\rightarrow c\in (0,1]$ is unlikely to be met when $m>1$ and $n$ is of the same order of magnitude as $T$.
+Also, the condition $p/T=nm/T\rightarrow c\in (0,1]$ is unlikely to be met when $m>1$ and $n$ is of the same order of magnitude as $ T $.